-You will have some pain after your surgery.
-Your doctor and nurse will ask you about your pain often.
-You will be given medication to manage your pain as needed.
-If your pain is not relieved, please tell your doctor or nurse.
-It is important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.
+You’ll have some pain after your surgery.
+Your healthcare providers will ask you about your pain often and give you medication as needed.
+If your pain isn’t relieved, tell one of your healthcare providers.
+It’s important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.

 What is a chest tube?

-A chest tube is a hollow, flexible tube that is used to drain blood, fluid, and air from your lung after surgery.
-The tube enters your body between your ribs and goes into the space between the inner lining and the outer lining of your lung (see Figure 4).
-This is called the pleural space.
+A chest tube is a flexible tube that drains blood, fluid, and air from around your lung after surgery.
+The tube enters your body between your ribs and goes into the space between your chest wall and lung (see Figure 2).

 When will my chest tube be removed?